state-hiu/hiu.state.gov/guides/_posts/0100-01-05-open-geo-data.md

 ### Step 5: Update Data.Gov

 Just kidding.
 Data.Gov automatically harvests from GeoNode every 24 hours, so no additional work is required.
+The harvest description is at [http://catalog.data.gov/harvest/geonode-state-csw](http://catalog.data.gov/harvest/geonode-state-csw).

 ### Step 6: Update HDX

-Humanitarian Data Exchange (HDX) contains a strict subset of the datasets on State GeoNode.
+[Humanitarian Data Exchange](https://data.hdx.rwlabs.org/) (HDX) contains a strict subset of the datasets on State GeoNode under the [us-state-hiu](https://data.hdx.rwlabs.org/organization/us-state-hiu) organization.
 The datasets are curated and only include the most recent datasets, instead of the full take.

-Once data has been uploaded to State GeoNode, update the API links for resources.  **DO NOT** delete any datsets on HDX, except in very unique circumstances.
+Once data has been uploaded to [State GeoNode](http://geonode.state.gov/), update the API links for resources.  **DO NOT** delete any datsets on HDX, except in very unique circumstances.
 Simply click update on a resource and paste in the new download url for shapefile, KML, GeoJSON, etc.